 - An average hen lays 300 to 325 eggs a year.
 A hen starts laying eggs at 19 weeks of age.

-- A lot goes into an egg.
-The hen must eat 4 pounds of feed to make a dozen eggs.
+- The hen must eat 4 pounds of feed to make a dozen eggs.

 - June 3 is National Egg Day.